Mexico says corn production will rise in 2023 amid U.S. trade tensions

-Adds background on GM corn dispute with U.S. and Canada in paragraphs 4-8

-MEXICO CITY, July 4 (Reuters) - Mexico corn production is estimated at 28.5 million metric tons this year, the agriculture ministry said Tuesday, as the Latin American country defends its plan to limit the use of genetically-modified corn.
+MEXICO CITY, July 4 (Reuters) - Mexico's corn production is estimated at about 28.5 million metric tons this year, its agriculture ministry said Tuesday, as the Latin American country defends its plan to limit the use of genetically-modified corn.

 The production, which represents both white and yellow corn, marks growth of more than 2 million metric tons, the ministry said in a statement.